krowqa2k/CineVault/README.md

-CineVault
+🍿 CineVault
+It's my first Big SwiftUI independent project which taught me the basics of SwiftUI.
+I focused on proccesing the API calls and format the data properly into movies/series/actors.

-CineVault is a comprehensive movie and TV show database application designed to provide users with an immersive cinematic experience.
+🍿 CineVault is a comprehensive movie and TV show database application designed to provide users with an immersive cinematic experience.
 Built with SwiftUI and following the MVVM architecture, CineVault offers a range of features and functionalities to explore and manage your favorite movies and TV shows.

 Features